 As detailed, the concept proposal will allow for the delivery of publicly accessible through-site link, open plaza and seating areas.
 This will enhance the provision of open spaces within the locality and can only be achieved by the benefits afforded by this Planning Proposal.

 Direction 9 - An efficient city

-Objective 34: Energy and water flows are captured, used and re-used future residents, neighboring properties and the public domain.
-An ESD Report prepared by SLR is submitted with this application which ensures that Objective 34 will be satisfied.
+Objective 34: Energy and water flows are captured, used and re-used

 The Metropolitan Plan supports precinct based initiatives to increase renewable energy generation and efficiencies.